 We live in a world where I can send a video of my dog to someone in São Paulo in 3 seconds, but sending $5,000 to a vendor in the same city takes three days, costs $40, and vanishes into the void for a while.

-That mismatch isn’t just annoying; it’s expensive, opaque, and increasingly unnecessary.
-Meanwhile, stablecoin payments have emerged as a serious upgrade.
-They promise to flip this broken system on its head.
-Not with hype, but with real improvements in cost, speed, and transparency.
+Meanwhile, stablecoin payments have emerged as a serious upgrade opportunity.
+They promise to flip our broken payment system on its head – not with hype, but with real improvements in cost, speed, and transparency.

-If your business is still relying on 40-year-old banking infrastructure to move money, it’s probably time to see what your AP team is missing out on.
+If your business is still relying on 40-year-old banking infrastructure to move money, it’s time to see what your AP team is missing out on.

-I’ll show you exactly how stablecoins compare to traditional payment rails, what’s at stake, and why this shift is picking up speed right now.
+Here's how stablecoins compare to traditional payment rails, what’s at stake, and why this shift is picking up speed right now.

 More → Stablecoin payments that work with your enterprise AR/AP & compliance systems

-The Problem with Traditional Payment Systems (ACH, Wires, SWIFT)
+The Problem with ACH, Wires, SWIFT

 Slow Settlement

-High Fees (and Hidden Costs)
+High Fees & Hidden Costs

 Reconciliation Nightmares